nteetor/yonder/docs/inputs/navinput.md

   are triggered when a nav choice or menu item is clicked.
 The reactive value of a nav input is `NULL` or a singleton character string.
 The value of any menus in the nav input must be retrieved with its own reactive id.
-inheritParams: buttonInput
+inheritParams: checkboxInput
 parameters:
 - name: choices
   description: |-
-    A character vector or list of tag elements specifying the navigation items of the navigation input.
+    A character vector or list of tag elements specifying the navigation items of the input.
 - name: values
   description: |-
-    A character vector specifying custom values for each navigation item, defaults to `choices`.
+    A character vector specifying the values of the input's chocies, defaults to `choices`.
 - name: selected
   description: |-
     One of `values` specifying which choice is selected by